The Importance of Liquidity and Liquid Assets

 - United States Treasury bills of very short duration

 In most cases, depositing your money in a bank is considered extremely safe.
-America's banks have not been frozen since 1933 when Roosevelt declared a "banking holiday," which lasted three days.
-An event of this nature seems relatively unlikely to happen again, but you never know.
+America's banks have not been frozen since 1933 when Roosevelt declared a "banking holiday," which lasted a week and led to the modern FDIC-insured banking system.

-As well, for emergency purposes, you should not consider stocks, bonds, mutual funds, annuities, or insurance policies as liquid assets.
-In addition to normal market fluctuations, these investments may become completely illiquid if the exchanges are closed, meaning good luck getting your hands on them.
+For emergency purposes, you should not consider stocks, bonds, mutual funds, annuities, or insurance policies as liquid assets.
+In addition to normal market fluctuations, these investments may become completely illiquid if the exchanges are closed.

 The level of liquid assets you should keep on hand largely depends upon your estimated monthly expenses and other personal factors you should discuss with your financial planner or investment advisor.
 In all cases, you should be able to support yourself and family for at least a month or two.
 Most financial planners agree that six months is an ideal amount to keep in an emergency fund.

-Now, you probably don't want to put several thousand dollars under your mattress but putting it into a local bank or credit union is wise.
-If most of your banking is done with an account held at a remote or online provider, you may have problems reaching the cash if major systems should shut down.
+You probably don't want to put several thousand dollars under your mattress, but putting it into a local bank or credit union is wise.
+If you do most of your banking with an account held at a remote or online provider, you may have problems reaching the cash if major systems should shut down.

-It's important to remember that national emergencies are much less likely to happen than personal emergencies such as car repairs, layoffs, washer and dryers falling apart, trips to the emergency room, and unexpected home repairs.
+Maintaining several months' worth of liquidity will ensure you're prepared, whether it's for a national or global emergency or personal emergencies such as car repairs, layoffs, appliance failures, trips to the emergency room, or unexpected home repairs.
 Having cash on hand could allow you to stay the course with far fewer worries.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk, including the possible loss of principal.